-Theoretical issues will be developed with increasing complexity as students move from the foundation themes in Year 1 through to the contextualisation in Year 2 and the critical and reflective final year.
+Theoretical issues will be developed with increasing complexity as students move from the foundation themes in Year 1 through to the contextualisation and the critical and reflective final year.
 Students will need to come to their timetabled sessions fully prepared to take an active role in their own learning to maximise both enjoyment and understanding.

 The final year of the course continues with the development of academic themes and a range of employment-oriented options to enable students to focus on their career ambitions.
 All students take a module in personal and professional development to aid career progression and employability.